aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/calculations.md

 Computer setup and configuration
 --------------------------------

-For the tutorial, we've created a “virtual supercomputer” on the Amazon elastic cloud, where you can submit your calculations.
+For the tutorial, we've created a have access to a supercomputer from the University of Amsterdam

 Please set up the computer as follows: